 From an organisational perspective, 89% of employees have reported that flexible working conditions made them more productive.
 The same study revealed that financial incentives – so often viewed as the greatest motivator an organisation can leverage – generated the same response in just 77% of respondents.4

-Finally, within organisations that have adopted flexible practices, managers have typically stated that employee performance has improved as a result.5
+Finally, within organisations that have adopted flexible practices, business leaders have typically stated that employee performance has improved as a result.5

 As a society, we are becoming increasingly mindful of how our actions affect the environment.
-Organisations are no different and many are looking at how they can minimise the negative impact they have on the natural world.
+Organisations are no different and many are looking toward the future of work, and how they can minimise the negative impact they have on the natural world.

 In 2017, approximately a fifth of all greenhouse gases emitted in the UK came from transport.6 By virtue of the fact that they minimise the need for their employees to commute, digital workplaces help to protect the environment.

 An organisation cannot simply decide to adopt more supple frameworks and do so successfully without making changes to their digital practices.
 Before they can offer flexible working conditions, organisations must move from physical, on-site infrastructure to its virtualised equivalent.

 The average employee, for example, uses 35 pieces of software every day.7 These applications are typically leveraged to undertake essential day-to-day activities and, as a result, must be accessible to employees that work remotely.
 Communal resources such as documents must also be viewed and edited – particularly where projects are concerned.

 By migrating to the Cloud, organisations will be able to provide their employees with access to the numerous vital resources that they need to fulfil their roles effectively from any location they are able to connect to the internet.